jessekrubin/ry/README.md

 from typing import overload

 if sys.version_info >= (3, 12):
-    from collections.abc import Buffer
+    from collections.abc import Buffer as Buffer
 else:
-    from typing_extensions import Buffer
+    from typing_extensions import Buffer as Buffer

 class Bytes(Buffer):